zainab-Memon/BASICS-OF-OOP/README.md

 //instantiate a new object of the Car class, and individual car named car1 const car1 = new Car("Toyota", "blue");
 ```
+## OOP
+- Object-Oriented Programming (OOP) is a programming paradigm in computer science that relies on the concept of classes and objects rathe than functions.
+- It is used to structure a software program into simple, reusable pieces of code blueprints called classes, which are used to create individual instances of objects.